Non-Local Graph Neural Networks: Experiments

 Specifically, we employ NLMLP on \textit{Actor}, \textit{Cornell}, \textit{Texas}, and \textit{Wisconsin}.
 The corresponding baselines are MLP, Geom-GCN, and Geom-GCN-s, as Table~\ref{tab:result_dis} has shown that GCN and GAT perform much worse than MLP on these datasets.
-And Geom-GCN-g is similar to GCN and has worse performance than Geom-GCN-s, which is shown in Section~\ref{sec:full_result} in the supplementary.
+And Geom-GCN-g is similar to GCN and has worse performance than Geom-GCN-s, which is shown in Table~\ref{tab:all_results}.
+We also include H$_2$GCN and SimP-GCN as baselines since they also conduct experiments on these datasets.
 The comparison results are reported in Table~\ref{tab:result_mlp}.
-While Geom-GCN-s are the previous state-of-the-art GNNs on these datasets~\cite{pei2020geom}, we find that MLP consistently outperforms Geom-GCN-s by large margins.
+We find that MLP consistently outperforms Geom-GCN-s by large margins.
 In particular, although Geom-GCN-s does not explicitly perform local aggregation, it is still outperformed by MLP.
 A possible explanation is that Geom-GCN-s uses pre-trained node embeddings, which aggregates information from the local neighborhood implicitly.
 In contrast, our NLMLP is built upon MLP with the proposed non-local aggregation framework, which excludes the local noises and collects useful information from non-local informative nodes.
 The NLMLP sets the new state-of-the-art performance on these disassortative graph datasets.